 Discussions on just wages usually begin with statements like, “How can anyone live on $5.15 an hour and still raise a family?
 The minimum wage needs to be changed.”
-Or “How can we justify selling shirts in our stores for twenty-five or thirty dollars apiece when they were sewn in Latin American for fifty cents or less?”
+Or, “How can we justify selling shirts in our stores for $25 or $30 apiece when they were sewn in Latin American for 50 cents or less?”

 Unfortunately, the discussion cannot just end, for as Pope John Paul II states, “a just wage is the concrete means of verifying the justice of the whole socioeconomic system.”
 Such words compel us to work continually towards just wages.
 But is this plea solely for business leaders, workers, and government institutions?

 What of another player who is seldom mentioned in the just wages debate?
 Instead of unilaterally blaming large organizations, should we focus more on the actions of consumers?
 Could our own day-to-day individual buying decisions be partially to blame, or does this scapegoat hit too close to home for most to accept?

 On a recent flight, I was talking with my seatmate about shopping in the internet age.
 We discussed the great prices you can get by watching weekly sales and shopping online.
 We traded stories on how prices in some industries, such as electronics and computers, decrease over time.
 We even joked in wondering how companies actually make any money with constant sales promotions and internet competition.
 But as we exited the plane, I had a nagging feeling that such laughter might be a covering for our personal responsibilities in just wages.